 1 | Peringuey’s adder |

-A venomous snake with a small empire, living mainly in the parched Namib desert of Namibia’s south.
-Peringuey’s adder is adapted to the driest of all conditions and can glide down sand dunes with ease.
-Their choice of food is limited to others that can cope with deserts, mainly barking geckos and desert lizards (Meroles family).
+Like a sidewinder or Saharan horned viper, Peringuey’s adders are adapted to cope with the driest of all conditions, and can glide down rolling sand dunes with ease.
+This species is also dubbed the desert sidewinding adder, because sidewinding is one of their survival techniques, as it minimises contact with the searing desert sand.
+Their choice of food is limited to others that can cope with such harsh deserts, such as barking geckos and desert lizards (Meroles genus).

 2 | Anchieta’s cobra |